 The above video shows how the bongos sound which is important to know before purchasing.
 These entry-level and affordable bongos are a good buy!

 4. Tycoon Percussion 6 Inch & 7 Inch Ritmo Bongos

 Tycoon Percussion Ritmo Bongos are a great solution if you are willing to spend more money than other bongos we have mentioned above to get the professional ones that you can use for both home playing and recordings.

-Even though they are basic when compared with more expensive choices, it is an excellent choice for beginners to understand how real bongo function and how to play it in overall.
+Even though they are basic when compared with more expensive choices, it is an excellent choice for beginners to understand how real bongo functions and how to play it overall.

 When it comes to entry-level bongos that you can find on the market, Tycoon Percussion is one of the most prominent names.
 They come with high-quality construction when compared with other bongos within the price range.

 You can choose six and seven-inch drums based on your preferences.
 The aesthetical appeal of this particular set is impressive, and skins feature great texture and natural color.
 Powder-coated black tuning hardware is also great and will stand the test of time.

 It is important to hear how they sound which is why the above video is very useful before purchasing, especially more pricey bongos like these.

 5. GP Percussion B2 Pro-Series Tunable Bongos